Skip to main content

 Ganesha

 Today is Ganesha Chaturthi, the day when we pray to lord Ganesha.
 Lord Ganesha is first among the Gods.
 He is to be prayed to before any other God as per the Indian mythology.
 This has a very profound message and story behind it, which will help us recall the logic.
 Ma Parvati gave birth to Ganesha.
 She asked Ganesha to protect her personal space from intrusion.
 Ma Parvati is the creator of this universe.
 We, too, are creators of our own universe, which comprises our belief systems and mental stories about the whole of the world we interact with.
 We, too, have given birth to our own Ganesha, our intellect, that defends our belief systems, viewpoints, and the mental stories.
-The moment we encounter a different viewpoint or thought process, our intellect comes to our defense, and we argue to convince the other about our viewpoint.
+The moment we encounter a different viewpoint or thought process, our intellect comes to our defence, and we argue to convince the other about our viewpoint.

 Everything was going well till Lord Shiva entered the story.
 Ganesha could not recognise Shiva and stopped him from entering the cave.
 Shiva insisted, but Ganesha did not listen.
 Shiva got angry and cut the head of Ganesha.
 Ma Parvati came out of the cave and started crying.
 Shiva realised what had happened and sent his Ganas to get some other head that may be implanted on the body of Ganesha.
 The Ganas brought the head of an elephant that was implanted on the body of Ganesha.